 These examples show how the professionalisation of the career development sector is rooted in local and even sectoral contexts.
-In different countries across the world, the career development profession takes a variety of forms with some countries awaiting professionalisation, whilst others having well developed professional associations, standards, ethics, and links with policy.
-Maze et al (2018) stress that this is not a developing/developed country binary but one where countries progress through similar stages of development on their journey.
+In different countries across the world, the career development profession takes a variety of forms, with some countries awaiting professionalisation, whilst others have well-developed professional associations, standards, ethics, and links with policy.
+Maze et al. (2018) stressed that this is not a developing/developed country binary, but one where countries progress through similar stages of development on their journey.
 It is also clear that professionalisation is not a one-way street and that the power and status of the career development profession ebbs and flows, meaning that in some cases there is a need to re-professionalise the field.

-The rest of this section will discuss three of the key themes that have been important to the evolution of the career development profession across the world.
+The rest of this section discusses three of the key themes that have been important to the evolution of the career development profession across the world.
 The examples presented show that it is relatively rare for the career development profession to have established a full regulatory bargain.
-Some of the more established systems have clear requirements on qualifications and training or professional practice but lack a fully formed legal relationship (Maze et al, 2018).
-Even, within those countries where professionalisation is stronger, it is often limited to certain sectors, typically secondary education, rather than consistent across all contexts including young people, higher education, adults (both in employment and unemployed), and the private sector.
+Some of the more established systems have clear requirements for qualifications and training or professional practice but lack a fully formed legal relationship (Maze et al., 2018).
+Even within those countries where professionalisation is stronger, it is often limited to certain sectors, typically secondary education, rather than consistent across all contexts, including young people, higher education, adults (both in employment and unemployed), and the private sector.

 Recognition of the Need for Career Development and Career Development Professionalism

 A key issue that underpins professional discussion and negotiation is the need for the public and the state to recognise the value of career development support and the contribution that a dedicated profession can make to this.
 In Japan, increased work uncertainty has led to recognition that there is a need for career development and a dedicated career development workforce (Watanabe-Muraoke & Okada, 2009).
-Although this has been supported by the Government of Japan, it was initially classed as a para-professional occupation.
-More recently, Mizuno, Ozawa, and Matsumoto (2018) report that career development qualifications have now been defined under the job title of career consultant within the 2016 Promotion of Human Resources Act where the Government has established a baseline for career competencies.
+Although this has been supported by the government of Japan, it was initially classed as a paraprofessional occupation.
+More recently, Mizuno, Ozawa, and Matsumoto (2018) reported that career development qualifications have been defined under the job title of career consultant in the 2016 Promotion of Human Resources Act, in which the government established a baseline for career competencies.

 Gaining Policy Support and Partnership

 As the example from Japan shows, the development of the profession is part of a negotiation with policy for recognition.
-Where the careers profession is well aligned with policy goals it is often afforded a greater degree of professional recognition.
+Where the careers profession is well aligned with policy goals, it is often afforded a greater degree of professional recognition.
 In Scotland, career development professionals are at the heart of the national skills agency, Skills Development Scotland (SDS), and there is a clear statement about the role that career development work needs to play in skills policies (SDS, 2018).
-SDS has developed a career development framework for staff with defined roles linked to academic levels and staff are funded to undertake university training programmes which incorporate the Qualification in Career Development (QCD) which is a recognised professional qualification validated by the UK professional association, the Career Development Institute (CDI) (SDS, 2012).
-Although there are strong controls in place within Skills Development Scotland in the delivery of career development, this does not apply universally for all career development provision in Scotland.
+SDS has developed a career development framework for staff, with defined roles linked to academic levels, and staff are funded to undertake university training programmes that incorporate the Qualification in Career Development (QCD), which is a recognised professional qualification validated by CDI (SDS, 2012).
+Although there are strong controls in place in SDS for the delivery of career development, they does not apply universally for all career development provision in Scotland.